List of ThunderCats characters: Wizz-Ra

 Wizz-Ra (voiced by Larry Kenney) is a wizard from ancient Egypt who was banished to the 7th Dimension after losing a battle to Mumm-Ra, who framed him for damaging the face of the Great Sphinx.
 His helmet has the ability of mind-control and is sought by Mumm-Ra after it is discovered that the wall of the 7th Dimension has weakened after 7,000 years.
 He aids the ThunderCats after they help him to recover his helmet before being forced to return to the 7th Dimension.

 Allies of New Thundera

 Char

 Char (voiced by Bob McFadden) is a four-armed alien garbage scavenger and blacksmith who encounters Snarf while he is bringing the Sword of Omen's pieces to Ben-Gali and attempts to take the Sword of Omens for himself.
-In "The Heritage", Char, along with WilyKit and WilyKat, fall under the evil influence of an evil golden orb which is Mumm-Ra's lost Sphere of Setti.
+In "The Heritage", Char, along with WilyKit and WilyKat, fall under the evil influence of an evil golden orb which is Mumm-Ra's lost Golden Sphere of Setti.